wavefrontHQ/docs/pages/doc/ts_align.md

 ## Description

-The `align()` function groups points into buckets by allowing you to specify a time window.
-We often use `align()` with one of the aggregation functions to specify those points are aggregated (e.g. averaged, counted, summed, etc.).
+The `align()` function groups data points into buckets by allowing you to specify a time window.
+We often use `align()` with one of the aggregation functions to specify how the grouped points are aggregated (e.g. averaged, counted, summed, etc.).

 Metrics are automatically pre-aligned for performance reasons when more than 100 time series are used in an aggregation function.
 You might see a pre-align warning even if you're not using the `align()` function.
 You can ignore the warning in most cases, for instance, if a metric reflects a parameter changing over time.